stagehand-framework/stagehand/README.md

 - Navigate to the root of your local git repository, make sure that it is connected with a GitHub repository
 - Run `stagehand init`
 - Provide your GitHub Token (this token only needs to be provided the very first use)
-- A folder in your home directory `/.stagehand` will be created to house your configuration and your application data for Stagehand
+- A folder in your home directory `/  .stagehand` will be created to house your configuration and your application data for Stagehand

 ### Setting Up your Github Actions